 Old National Bank is contributing an additional $11,000 during the next three years to provide scholarships for Easterseals Arc of Northeast Indiana clients who will be participating in an agriculture and culinary training program.

-The greater than 3,000-square-foot greenhouse is being financed by $486,000 in donations and grants from private individuals and foundations and will open with a formal dedication this fall.
+The greater than 3,000-square-foot greenhouse is being financed by $486,000 in donations and grants from private individuals and foundations and will open with a formal dedication next spring.

 “We are extremely grateful to our friends at Old National Bank for being among our major community partners in bringing this project together.
 It’s going to be a state-of-the-art facility that our College and city can be proud of,” says Margaret Sturm, executive director of resource development.